pypa/pip/README.rst

 * `Installation`_
 * `Usage`_

 We release updates regularly, with a new version every 3 months.
-Find more details in our documentation:
+You can find more details in our documentation:

 * `Release notes`_
 * `Release process`_